NinePiece2/HomeCloudServer/README.md

 ### TrueNAS

-After using the v1.0 configuration for 2 years it was clear that some improvements could be made to help with scailability, usability and reliability.
-To asist in this the server was upgraded to AMD Epyc running a 7551P processor with 128GB of RAM.
+After using the v1.0 configuration for 2 years it was clear that some improvements could be made to help with scalability, usability and reliability.
+To assist in this the server was upgraded to AMD Epyc running a 7551P processor with 128GB of RAM.
 The storage configuration stayed the same reusing the old 2 x 3 wide RAIDZ1 x 4TB drives and adding 2 more VDEVs to increase the storage space.
-The increased memory would allow the server to have 128TB of space using the ZFS recommended 1GB of RAM per TB of storage and until that amount of stoage was added the RAM could be used for virtualization which will be discussed more in detail in a later section.
+The increased memory would allow the server to have 128TB of space using the ZFS recommended 1GB of RAM per TB of storage and until that amount of storage was added the RAM could be used for virtualization which will be discussed more in detail in a later section.

-Other than the aformemtioned 12 drive HDD array there is a 2 250GB SSD mirror for boot and a 3 250GB ssd RaidZ1 for Virtual Machine ZVol storage and for docker storage.
-There is also a single Kioxia CD6-R 3.84TB drive without any redundency which is used by a [LanCache](#dns-lancache-and-pihole) VM for the cache storage.
+Other than the aforementioned 12 drive HDD array there is a 2 250GB SSD mirror for boot and a 3 250GB ssd RaidZ1 for Virtual Machine ZVol storage and for docker storage.
+There is also a single Kioxia CD6-R 3.84TB drive without any redundancy which is used by a [LanCache](#dns-lancache-and-pihole) VM for the cache storage.

 This server runs TrueNAS Scale ElectricEel (TrueNAS-24.10.2.2).